How to write good content as a mediocre UI/UX Designer — [Design Case Study]

 … and the award for “Mediocre UI/UX Designer of the year” goes to…

 This isn’t really how it happened.
 Being mediocre is not a title you win in an award show.
 It’s more of a feeling.
 Your clients are happy with your work.
 You like what you do.
-But at the same time there is a feeling that no one will miss you if you’re gone.
+But at the same time, there is a feeling that no one will miss you if you’re gone.
 You can be easily replaced with someone that can do the same semi-decent job.

-Maybe it’s because designing digital products is not that hard; it’s just some pretense colleagues of mine use to make it look like it is.
+Maybe it’s because designing digital products is not that hard; it’s just some pretence colleagues of mine used to make it look like it is.
 I don’t know.
-At some point I was considering becoming a developer, and then I realized that learning a programing language is too hard.
+At some point, I was considering becoming a developer, and then I realized that learning a programing language is too hard.
 Too many rules.
 So I stuck with designing, solving imaginary problems visually.
 For someone with an art background this is not that hard, but then it turns out this is not going to cut it.
 Now designers have to write to explain themselves, as a way to prove their value and attract clients.
 I’ve always found contemporary art pieces that come with a two-page explanation of what it is a bit stupid.
 Now I feel I have to do the same.

 How do you produce decent written content without feeling like you’re wasting your time and the time of a potential reader?
 After all, I read tons of articles about UI and UX design and listen to a good amount of podcasts about it.
 How do you create something to match your own expectations?
 Or at least make it palatable?

 I’m not a native speaker.
 I’ve never studied English formally.
 What I know is from movies, work communication and googling stuff — “How you doin?”

 They say to be a good writer you have to read a lot.
 I don’t.
 I found reading a few years ago as a way to educate myself.
 So I read mainly non-fiction, and listen to audiobooks.